tcltk/tcl/doc/dev/value-history.md

 </pre>

-FSS-UTF encodes each codepoint in the ASCII range as a single-byte, the same byte already in use for that character.
+FSS-UTF encodes each codepoint in the ASCII range as a single-byte, the same byte already used by ASCII for that character.
 Longer byte seqeunces encode higher codepoints that were less frequently used.
 A footnote in Appendix F makes the observation that encoded sequences of three bytes are sufficient to cover all 16-bit codepoints of UCS-2 (Unicode).
 The